marcialwushu/restropective-docusaurus/docs/doc68.md

 **ABRIL 29**

+- [[**EVENTO**] **The PHP Online Conference**.
+We – Sebastian Bergmann, Arne Blankerts, and Stefan Priebsch – are taking our conference contributions that were scheduled for the spring conference season online.
+Without further ado, we announce "The Online PHP Conference" that will take place on Tuesday, May 26 2020, and Wednesday, May 27, 2020 with a pre-conference workshop on Monday, May 25 2020.
+Grab your favourite browser and come along as we invite you into our homes.](https://thephp.cc/training/the-online-php-conference)

 **ABRIL 30**

 - [**Peter Brandt likens Tether to 'Nigerian Trinkets'**.
 Tether is as safe as holding ‘the Nigerian Trinket, according to trading veteren Peter Brandt ](https://cointelegraph.com/news/peter-brandt-likens-tether-to-nigerian-trinkets)